 Music students may obtain permission to use the various classrooms for rehearsals, meetings, etc. when they are not in use by a class or faculty member.
-Rooms must be reserved through the online student reservation platform, Presence.io.
+Student organizations must reserve rooms through the online student reservation platform found at https://unk.presence.io/.
 Approval by the Music Office is recommended in order to ensure the requested rooms are available before entering the request in Presence.io.
+Individual students not associated with a campus student organization should request reservations through the music office or their faculty sponsor.